9 really good alternatives to plastic

 5. Go nuts on the laundry

 Maybe you already use an eco laundry detergent.
 High 5.
 But what do you do with the empty plastic bottle?
 Some health stores and eco supermarkets let you refill your empty cleaning liquids.
 It can end up being cheaper than the normal product.
 If lugging bottles around doesn't sound like fun, you absolutely need soap nuts.
 These little, dried-fruit shells contain a 100% natural soap.
+According to the makers soap nuts can be used with all fabrics, at all temperatures from 30-90oC.
 Just bung a few in a sock, tie it and throw it in with the rest of your dirty clothes.
 Magic.

 6. Clean your mouth out